Musa acuminata: Description

 The inflorescence grows horizontally or obliquely from the trunk.
 The individual flowers are white to yellowish-white in color and are negatively geotropic (that is, growing upwards and away from the ground).
 Both male and female flowers are present in a single inflorescence.
 Female flowers are located near the base (and develop into fruit), and the male flowers located at the tipmost top-shaped bud in between leathery bracts.

 The rather slender fruits are berries, the size of each depends on the number of seeds they contain.
 Each fruit can have 15 to 62 seeds.
 Each fruit bunch can have an average of 161.76 ± 60.62 fingers with each finger around 2.4 by 9 cm in size.

-The seeds of wild Musa acuminata are around 5 to 6 mm in diameter.
+The seeds of wild M. acuminata are around 5 to 6 mm in diameter.
 They are subglobose or angular in shape and very hard.
 The tiny embryo is located at the end of the micropyle.
-Each seed of Musa acuminata typically produces around four times its size in edible starchy pulp (the parenchyma, the portion of the bananas eaten), around 0.23 cm3.
-Wild Musa acuminata is diploid with 2n=2x=22 chromosomes, while cultivated varieties (cultivars) are mostly triploid (2n=3x=33) and parthenocarpic, producing fruit without seeds.
+Each seed of M. acuminata typically produces around four times its size in edible starchy pulp (the parenchyma, the portion of the bananas eaten), around 0.23 cm3.
+Wild M. acuminata is diploid with 2n=2x=22 chromosomes, while cultivated varieties (cultivars) are mostly triploid (2n=3x=33) and parthenocarpic, meaning producing fruit without seeds.
 The most familiar dessert banana cultivars belong to the Cavendish subgroup.
-Cultivars have accomplished this desired plant through natural mutations resulting from vegetative multiplication.
+These high yielding cultivars were produced through selection of the natural mutations resulting from the normal vegetative propagation of banana farming.
 The ratio of pulp to seeds increases dramatically in "seedless" edible cultivars: the small and largely sterile seeds are now surrounded by 23 times their size in edible pulp.
 The seeds themselves are reduced to tiny black specks along the central axis of the fruit.